 If your theme doesn’t support, you can make use of this plugin – Simple Custom CSS and JS plugin.

-If you have no idea, how to install a plugin, you can refer this tutorial on how to install a WordPress plugin.
+If you have no idea, how to install a plugin, you can refer to this tutorial on how to install a WordPress plugin.

 Once you installed this plugin, in your WordPress dashboard sidebar, choose Custom CSS & JS -> Add Custom Js